shubhamchandak94/HARC/README.md

 1. matchsort3.cpp - v1 reordering described in the report.
 Tries to find mathces to the current read (no clean reference).
 Parameters - numdict, dictionary indices, maxmatch, thresh.
 Generates three files: outfile which has the reordered reads (some of which reverse complemented), outfileRC which has flags (0/1) to tell if the read has been reverse complemented, outfileflag which has the flags (0/1) to tell if the read is matched or not.
 This information helps packernoisy2_noN.py and packernoisy4_noN.py
 2. matchsort6.cpp - has a recovery step after the reordering which tries to place the singleton reads before a matching read. thresh2 is the threshold for this second stage process.
 Other parameters and output files are same as matchsort3.
 3. matchsort7.cpp - v2 reordering described in the report.
 Uses majority-based reference read for the reordering.
 Parameters and output files are same as matchsort3

+##### Python files
+These are the more important files in the python folder.
+For the other files, see comments on top of those files.
+Note that the some of the noisy files can handle reads with N. Also read length is assumed to be constant for all codes.
+###### Noiseless and no RC
+1. matchsort.py - reordering, parameters - matchlen, maxmatch.
+Generates outfile with reordered reads.
+2. packer.py - encoding, takes infile with reordered reads and generates outfile_seq and outfile_flag.
+Parameter - maxmatch, neg (whether we want to look for matches with opposite shift as well.

+###### Noisy for real data
+1. matchpacknoisyRC.py - v2 reordering described in the report along with encoding.
+Uses majority-based reference read for the reordering.
+Parameters - numdict, dictionary indices, maxmatch, thresh.
+Directly generates encoding in the form of five files - outfile_seq, outfile_flag, outfile_rev, outfile_noise and outfile_noisepos.
+Works with reads containing N.
+3. packernoisy2.py - encoding for reordered reads as described in report (uses reference).
+Input - infile containing reordered reads.
+Parameters - thresh, maxmatch.
+The reordering should generate the reverse complement flags separately, this does not consider RC.
+Produces 4 files - outfile_seq, outfile_flag, outfile_noise and outfile_noisepos.
+The current implementation is slow (due to findmajority function), see packernoisy2_noN.py for faster implementation.
+4. packernoisy2_parallel.py - Parallel implementation of packernoisy2.py using joblib library - see comments on top of file.
+Leaves a blank line in each output file after each thread.
+Extra parameter - numthreads.
+Still slower than packernoisy2_noN.py.
+5. packernoisy4.py - Similar to packernoisy2.py except to encoding of noise.
+Instead of storing the noisy base, we store cyclic shift using 1,2,3 or 4 (note that N is also a possibility).
+See function encodenoise for the exact encoding.

+###### Encoders for C++ generated reordering (no reads with N)
+1. packernoisy2_noN.py - Similar to packernoisy2.py but can't handle reads with N. Also an extra input file is needed - infile_flag which contains the flags (0/1 - unmatched/matched) produced by the C++ codes (matchsort3,6,7.cpp).
+Much faster than packernoisy2.py due to the flag file and the better written findmajority function.
+2. packernoisy4_noN.py - Similar to packernoisy4.py but can't handle reads with N. Also an extra input file is needed - infile_flag which contains the flags (0/1 - unmatched/matched) produced by the C++ codes (matchsort3,6,7.cpp).
+Much faster than packernoisy4.py due to the flag file and the better written findmajority function.

+###### Reordering for noisy simulated data without RC
+1. matchsortnoisy2.py - Similar to v1 reordering described in the report.
+Tries to find matches to the current read (no clean reference).
+4 dictionaries.
+Parameters - matchlen, maxmatch, thresh.
+Produces outfile with reordered reads.
+Works with reads containing N.
+2. matchsortnoisy8.py - Similar to v2 reordering described in the report.
+Tries to find matches to the clean reference.
+5 dictionaries.
+Parameters - matchlen, maxmatch, thresh.
+Produces outfile with reordered reads.
+Works with reads containing N.